Directed by: Robert Hamer

-There is plenty to charm here in this adaptation of Stephen Potter’s now largely forgotten Gamesmanship books.
-Terry-Thomas is on career best form, peaking during a game of tennis, while the remaining cast (all except Scott are sadly now deceased) are as reliable as they are familiar to the audience as they must have been to each other.
-John Le Mesurier, Hattie Jacques and Irene Handl making up the numbers as does future sitcom writer Jeremy Lloyd (at thirty, playing a school student!)
+There is plenty to charm here in this film, an adaptation of Stephen Potter’s now largely forgotten Gamesmanship books.
+Terry-Thomas is on career-best form, peaking during a game of tennis, while the remaining cast (all except Scott, are sadly now deceased) are as reliable as they are familiar to the audience as they must have been to each other.
+John Le Mesurier, Hattie Jacques and Irene Handl make up the numbers, as does future sitcom writer Jeremy Lloyd (at thirty, playing a school student!)

-The problem is indicated by the gentle subtitle How to Win without Actually Charting.
-Cheating would actually be a whole lot more fun and frankly Palfrey’s transformation after the course is more akin to that enjoyed by someone who has just attended a self assertiveness class than that of someone who has truly turned to the dark side.
+The problem is indicated by the gentle subtitle, How to Win without Actually Charting.
+Cheating would actually be a whole lot more fun than what occurs here and frankly Palfrey’s transformation after the course is more akin to that enjoyed by someone who has just attended a self-assertiveness class than that of someone who has truly turned to the dark side.

 The best of the bonus features is British comedy expert Graham McCann’s discussion of Terry-Thomas.
-For while Peter Bradshaw makes great claims for the film, during his interview, in truth this is a gentle so so pleasant comedy but little more.
+For while Peter Bradshaw makes great claims for the film, during his interview, in truth, this is a gentle so-so comedy: pleasant, but little more.

 Studio Canal release.
 Out: now.